 - Mike Dewine - Ohio Attorney General - @OhioAG

-- Sam Quinones - author of “The Least of Us: True Tales of America and Hope in the Time of Fentanyl and Meth” - @samquinones7
+- Sam Quinones - journalist and author of “The Least of Us: True Tales of America and Hope in the Time of Fentanyl and Meth” - @samquinones7

 - Peter Pitts - former Associate Commissioner, Food and Drug Administration